Guard cell: Guard cell function

 Guard cells are cells surrounding each stoma.
 They help to regulate the rate of transpiration by opening and closing the stomata.
 Light is the main trigger for the opening or closing.
-Each guard cell has a relatively thick cuticle on the pore-side and a thin one opposite it.
+Each guard cell has a relatively thick and thinner cuticle on the pore-side and a thin one opposite it.
 As water enters the cell, the thin side bulges outward like a balloon and draws the thick side along with it, forming a crescent; the combined crescents form the opening of the pore.

 Guard cells contain phototropin proteins which are serine and threonine kinases with blue-light photoreceptor activity.
 Phototrophins contain two light, oxygen, and voltage sensor (LOV) domains, and are part of the PAS domain superfamily.
 The phototropins trigger many responses such as phototropism, chloroplast movement and leaf expansion as well as stomatal opening.
 Not much was known about how these photoreceptors worked prior to around 1998.
 The mechanism by which phototropins work was elucidated through experiments with broad bean (Vicia faba).
 Immunodetection and far-western blotting showed blue light excites phototropin 1 and phototropin 2, causing protein phosphatase 1 to begin a phosphorylation cascade, which activates H+-ATPase, a pump responsible for pumping H+ ions out of the cell.
 The phosphorylated H+-ATPase allows the binding of a 14-3-3 protein to an autoinhibitory domain of the H+-ATPase at the C terminus.
 Serine and threonine are then phosphorylated within the protein, which induces H+-ATPase activity.
 The same experiment also found that upon phosphorylation, a 14-3-3 protein was bound to the phototropins before the H+-ATPase had been phosphorylated.
 In a similar experiment they concluded that the binding of 14-3-3 protein to the phosphorylation site is essential for the activation of plasma membrane H+-ATPase activity.
 This was done by adding phosphopeptides such as P-950, which inhibits the binding of 14-3-3 protein, to phosphorylated H+-ATPase and observing the amino acid sequence.
 As protons are being pumped out, a negative electrical potential was formed across the plasma membrane.
 This hyperpolarization of the membrane allowed the accumulation of charged potassium (K+) ions and chloride (Cl−) ions, which in turn, increases the solute concentration causing the water potential to decrease.
 The negative water potential allows for osmosis to occur in the guard cell, so that water enters, allowing the cell to become turgid.